Doctors who treat fibromyalgia

 - what aggravates or soothes your symptoms

-Your doctor may be able diagnose fibromyalgia or may refer you to a
+Your doctor may be able to diagnose fibromyalgia or may refer you to a

 specialist for further exams and treatment.

-The rheumatologist will perform initial and follow-up tests and
+Your rheumatologist will perform initial and follow-up tests and monitor how

-monitor how well treatment is working.
-They will also prescribe and adjust
+well treatment is working.
+They’ll also prescribe and adjust medications when

 - What can I do to reduce the pain?